Coming May, 2017, Evolution Revolution: Simple Lessons (Book 3)

 "EVOLUTION REVOLUTION: SIMPLE MACHINES is the first book of a series that evokes the spirit of children's classics like CHARLOTTE'S WEB and MRS. FRISBY AND THE RATS OF NIMH, and is perhaps a tamer (and, by all counts better) version of James Patterson's ZOO.
 Told from Jack's point of view, author Charlotte Bennardo gives the reader a unique and charming perspective, one that isn't the sanitized animated classic view of animals but one that keeps them as true to their natural form as the story allows, including the interactions between predator and prey.

-It's a charmig little fiction/science fiction piece until you learn about things like squirrels attacking politicians when they say mean things about them, at which point there's maybe a little more to ponder on the subject.
+It's a charming little fiction/science fiction piece until you learn about things like squirrels attacking politicians when they say mean things about them, at which point there's maybe a little more to ponder on the subject.
 For now, enjoy Bennardo's fiction -- before it becomes a little too real."
 Read the whole article here.
 Critical Blast

 Buy it here: